dmlc/xgboost/doc/build.rst

     python setup.py install --use-cuda --use-nccl

-  Please refer to ``setup.py`` for a complete list of avaiable options.
+  Please refer to ``setup.py`` for a complete list of available options.
 Some other options used for development are only available for using CMake directly.
 See next section on how to use CMake with setuptools manually.